A Visit to Gorilla Falls Exploration Trail at Disney’s Animal Kingdom

-The Colobus Monkeys are from Angola, the Congo, Tanzania, and Kenya.
-There are several signs with facts about the species and often a cast member in the area to answer any questions you might have.
+Colobus Monkeys are from Angola, the Congo, Tanzania, and Kenya.
+There are several signs with facts about the species.
+Often, a cast member is in the area to answer any questions you might have.

 Okapis on Gorilla Falls Exploration Trail

-Next, on the trail is an Okapi viewing area.
-These will be on your left-hand side after passing by the termite mound.
+Next, there’s an Okapi viewing area.
+This area will be on your left-hand side after passing the termite mound.

 Look close all around, and you’ll find many interesting birds.

-But look fast.
-These appear to be posing for a picture.
+However, you’ll want to look quickly.
+Some of these birds appear as though they are posing for a picture.
 In reality, many of these birds are constantly moving and challenging to photograph.